 “Hobbs, Flint, Mitchell, man the deck guns!”
 Reynolds shouted somewhere amidst the crowd.
 “Léandre, find your rifle and get into the crow’s nest!
 Everyone else get back below deck!”
 There was a pause, the men both hesitant to flee from their first taste of combat and also fearing their fate if the ship was struck while they were below.

-“That was an order!”
+“That was a fucking order!”
 Reynolds screamed.

 They deck sprang back into motion, the Company hustling back down the wide stairwell while Kirk and the others fought through the stream of bodies to their positions.
 There were three small swivel-mounted cannons on posts spaced across the port and starboard of the steamer.
 They were small enough to be aimed and operated by a single individual, but not particularly powerful.
 Anxiety blasted through Kirk’s guts as he realized the shoreline was too far for their small shells to reach with any effectiveness or accuracy.
 He could see now the origin of the first enemy shot: in the bushes was a trail of black smoke increasing in size, coming from the heavily-camouflaged outline of a Khadoran destroyer warjack, armed with a huge bombard cannon instead of a left arm.